hysamah/ES_project2/README.md

 This function is called inside the main loop after setting the sending flag. inside `dagu_digest` the recieved char values for the motion bytes are converted into intgers that are then sent to the Pololu via UART2.

 ## Technical Challenges

+- HC-06 bluetooth modules we planned on using are slave-only modules
+- Figuring out the correct sending baud rate from the bluetooth moduels, as too high baudrates resulted in dropped data packets and UART overrun errors
+- The master Bluetooth module only works with power supply from laptop so far, batteries and other power sources seem to stop bluetooth sending.
+However, the slave module on the Dagu recieves the data correctly using the Dagu's batteries

 ## First Demo Video
 [Hand Gesture Driven Dagu Demo](https://drive.google.com/file/d/1rHvJYfV3ZO3Wg04cuTE-szriirWaFO4K/view?usp=sharing) //insert demo link